cea-eth/SERO/README.md

 4. The reasoner executes in the background.
 Once the reasoning process is complete, the results will be rendered. </br>

 **Results Description**:
-1. The first result shown is the type of profile.
-This is achieved by creating an individual with the properties entered in the /userinput handle.
-The reasoner uses the SERO ontology to infer the rest of the attributes of the individual.
-For this output, the attribute: "REPLACEME" is printed.
+1. The initial outcome displayed is the profile type.
+This is accomplished by generating an individual with the properties provided in the */userinput* handle.
+The reasoner utilizes the SERO ontology to deduce the remaining attributes of the individual.
+In this output, either "I-Profile" or "H-Profile" attribute is printed, as the ontology currently only has the capability to distinguish between these two options.
-2. Next, using the results of the same process described in Point 1, the attribute "REPLACEME" is printed, indicating whether or not the element is reusable.
+2. Following the same process described in Point 1, the attribute "reusable" or "not reusable" is then printed to indicate the reusability of the element.
+Additionally, if there is any damage present, further information on the damage is provided.
-3. Finally, the Reuse Class is also inferred by the reasoner.
-This item corresponds to the attribute "REPLACEME" in the ontology.
+3. Lastly, the reasoner also infers the Reuse Class.
+This corresponds to the "Documentation" attributes in the ontology and is printed when specific prerequisites are met, depending on the element's belonging to a particular reuse class.